 Through the study and development of ‘architectonic systems’ which can, in contrast to ‘linguistic systems’, be see as the way in which the spatial environment and our articulation of it are used to communicate information.
 My research examines the broad culture of architecture and knowledge representation from mnemonic architecture through to the origins of storehouses of knowledge such as museums and libraries and I apply this knowledge to the design of computational systems, whether hardware or software, which use space (physical and virtual) as a way of articulating information and knowledge.

 Through studying the relationship between the design and engineering of biological systems and material practices in architecture and other fields of design.
 Specifically this has involved collaborating with Molecular Biologists, Computer Scientists, Materials Scientists and Experimental Anatomists on morphogenesis and biomineralization with the aim of exploring new material possibilities for architecture.
-To this end I am also an advisor for Newcastle University’s iGEM (international genetically engineered machines competition) team.
+To this end I have also been an advisor for Newcastle University’s iGEM (international genetically engineered machines competition) team am a member of the Centre for Synthetic Biology and Bioexploration.

 Vitruvius suggested in his texts On Architecture that ‘architecture is an imitation of nature' but what happens when architecture becomes nature and we begin, through the design of biological systems, to become architects of nature?
 This project has been initiated through a series of pilot studies on Biomineralisation and Morphogenesis of new biological materials using calcium carbonate inducing bacteria.
-These experiments have been used as the basis for an application for a £170,000 AHRC fellowship (currently being reviewed) to lead a pioneering pilot project involving anatomists, molecular biologists and materials scientists; combining Lab and Studio practices to develop a design framework to build a ‘synthetic shell’ by creating a self organizing cellular system capable of the patterning the distribution of calcium carbonate crystals to form a macro scale (visible to the naked eye) self supporting structure.
-Such an object would be unprecedented in being designed and manufactured through rules held within its material construction.
+These experiments have been used as the basis for an application for an AHRC grant application.

 The Architecture of Information and PATINA

-I am currently Director of the MSc. in Digital Architecture.
-I have made significant changes to the program and will re-launch it as a new program in September 2013 called the MA in Design and Emergence (MA_DE).
+I am currently Director of the MA in Design and Emergence (MA_DE).
 This has involved creating a new curriculum and three new modules:

 ARC8028 Programming for Design